pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/components/_index.md

 ---

 {{% notes type="info" %}}
 Self-hosting is only available with **Pulumi Business Critical**.
-If you would like to evaluate the Self-Hosted Pulumi Service, sign up for the [30 day trial](/product/self-hosted#self-hosted-trial) or [contact us](/contact/).
+If you would like to evaluate the self-hosted Pulumi Cloud, sign up for the [30-day trial](/product/self-hosted#self-hosted-trial) or [contact us](/contact/).
 {{% /notes %}}

 | Component | Repository |